nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/Database/README.md

 ### Constraints:

     Storing array's capacity must be exactly 16 integers If the size of the array is not 16 integers long, InvalidOperationException is thrown

+    The "Add()" operation, should add an element at the next free cell (just like a stack) If there are 16 elements in the Database and try to add 17th, InvalidOperationException is thrown